semgrep/semgrep-docs/docs/semgrep-ci/semgrep-ci-with-app.md

     2. Click **Create new API token**.
 This is your `SEMGREP_APP_TOKEN` environment variable.
     3. Click **Copy snippet**, then paste and commit the snippet into your configuration file (the filename is indicated in the page).
     4. Click **Check connection**.
 Semgrep App starts the scan.
-7. After verifying that Semgrep App is able to scan the repository, you can customize the CI job or Semgrep App configuration.
+7. After verifying that Semgrep App is able to scan the repository, you can customize the CI job or Semgrep App configuration LINKTODO.

 #### Setting up security dashboards for GitHub and GitLab

 Todo

-### Other CI providers (supported through environment variables)
+### Other CI providers (environment variables setup)

 Other CI providers, such as **Drone CI** and **AppVeyor**, can run Semgrep continuously and connect to Semgrep App through the use of environment variables provided in this document.
 The general steps are: